Promotion and growth diagrams for fans of Dyck paths and vacillating tableaux: Chord diagrams

 For the various maps $\mathsf{M}_X$ with $X\in \{O,F,V\to O, V \to F\}$ constructed in this section, we obtain the following main result.

 \begin{proposition} The map $\mathsf{M}_X$ for $X\in \{O,F,V\to O, V \to F\}$ intertwines promotion and rotation, that is

 \end{proposition}

-\begin{proof} Let $\tab$ be either a fan of Dyck paths, an oscillating tableau of weight zero or a vacillation tableau of weight zero of length n and denote by $\widehat \tab$ its promotion.
+\begin{proof} Let $\tab$ be either a fan of Dyck paths, an oscillating tableau of weight zero or a vacillating tableau of weight zero of length n and denote by $\widehat \tab$ its promotion.

 For $0 \leqslant i,j < n$ let $\mu^{i,j}$ be the $(j-i)$-th entry of $\mathsf{pr}^{i}(\tab)$, where indexing starts with zero and is understood modulo $n$.
 For $1\leqslant i,j \leqslant n$ denote by $m_{i,j}$ the entry in the $i$-th row and $j$-th column of $\mathsf{M}_X(\tab)$.
 Similarly, denote by $\widehat\mu^{i,j}$ the $(j-i)$-th entry of $\mathsf{pr}^{i}(\widehat\tab)$ and by $\widehat m_{i,j}$ the $i$-th row and $j$-th column of $\mathsf{M}_X(\widehat\tab)$.